503 Application Number and Filing Receipt [R-07.2022]

 Applicants are encouraged to check their filing receipts for accuracy with particular attention to the inventor’s and applicant’s names, benefit and priority claims, and whether or not a nonpublication request, if submitted, was recognized.

 The confirmation number is a four-digit number that is assigned to each newly filed application.
 The confirmation number, in combination with the application number, is used to verify the accuracy of the application number placed on correspondence filed with the Office to avoid misidentification of an application due to a transposition error in the application number.
 The confirmation number may be found in the upper left-hand corner of the filing receipt.
 The confirmation number will also be available through the Patent Application Information Retrieval (PAIR) system.
 The Office includes the application’s confirmation number (in addition to the application number) on the cover sheet accompanying Office actions and on filing receipts.
-The confirmation number must be used when submitting an electronic filing system (EFS-Web) copy of the application for publication to verify that the application number correctly identifies the application for which a copy is being submitted for publication.
+The confirmation number must be used when submitting an electronic filing system (EFS-Web or Patent Center) copy of the application for publication to verify that the application number correctly identifies the application for which a copy is being submitted for publication.
 The Office also recommends that applicants include the application’s confirmation number (in addition to the application number) on all correspondence submitted to the Office concerning the application.

 A continued prosecution application (CPA) filed under 37 CFR 1.53(d) (design applications only) will be assigned the application number of the prior application for identification purposes.